Остановите войну!

 , Christoph Biehn, Thomas Schlömer, Florian Linner:

 Adaptable setup for performance driven facial animation.
-54 - James D. Edge, Steve C. Maddock:
+54 - James D. Edge, Steve C. Maddock

 Constraint-based synthesis of visual speech.
 55 - Daniel Vlasic, Matthew Brand, Hanspeter Pfister